Medallion architecture: best practices for managing Bronze, Silver and Gold

 - Data is highly governed and well-documented.

-If your Lakehouse scope is larger and targets both sides, then, extra layers are expected.
-Some people call these extra layers workspace or presentation layers.
-In such a design, data in Gold is more generic.
-It’s integrated and prepared for a set of use cases.
-Then, within these workspace or presentation layers you see subsets.
-Such a design is very similar to how you usually do data modeling within data warehousing.
-Gold behaves like a generic integration layer from which data marts or subsets can be populated.
+If the scope of your Lakehouse is broad and encompasses both the provider and consumer ends, anticipate additional layers.
+These extra layers are often referred to as workspace or presentation layers.
+In this configuration, the data in Gold is more universal, being integrated and ready for various use cases.
+These workspace or presentation layers then contain subsets of data.
+This model is much like the typical data modeling within data warehousing.
+In essence, Gold serves as a universal integration layer from which data marts or subsets can be filled.

 I hope you found this a helpful article.
 And to all of you building a next generation data platform: enjoy the trip!